 We continually analyze our portfolio to look for long-term value-enhancing opportunities.
 We proactively redevelop properties to add units or modify existing unit mix to better meet the demand in a given market and to maximize revenue.
-We also redevelop properties to reduce their effective useful age, increase visual appeal, enhance security and to improve brand consistency across the portfolio.
+We also redevelop properties to extend their useful life, increase visual appeal, enhance security and to improve brand consistency across the portfolio.